How to Avoid Strained Sibling Relationships When a Parent Has Alzheimer’s

 Above all, never criticize your sibling's efforts.
 Everybody is doing the best they can in the situation, especially the primary caregiver.

 The job is tough.
 If you feel she needs more financial, emotional, or practical support, be prepared to offer it, research it, and arrange it, rather than sitting in judgment.
-This is especially important if you live far from your parent and from the caregiver sibling.
+This is especially important if you live far from your parent and your caregiver sibling.

 Don't make promises you can't keep

-Geriatric care managers note that families hit two of the most common stumbling blocks when a sibling loses touch with the reality of the situation: one, a sibling is in denial about how things are going; and two, a sibling clings to a promise never to institutionalize a parent.
+Geriatric care managers note that families hit two of the most common stumbling blocks when a sibling loses touch with reality: one, the sibling is in denial about how things are going; and two, the sibling clings to a promise never to institutionalize their parent.

 Denial over the decline in a parent or the suitability of a care situation can lead to hard feelings all around.
 A sibling may be perceived as putting up roadblocks to the family's ability to do what's best, stirring up guilt and resentment.

-For this reason healthcare professionals often advise not to promise a parent that you’ll never put them in a nursing home.
-You simply can’t know what the future will bring.
+For this reason, healthcare professionals often advise not to promise a parent that you'll never put them in a nursing home.
+You can't know what the future will bring.
 Besides, many facilities for assisted living and long-term care make wonderful homes.
-By the last stages of the disease, your parent may not really understand where she’s living.
+By the last stages of the disease, your parent may not understand where she's living.

 Bring in outside help

 When painful differences of opinion occur – or rivalries that have festered for decades erupt – a neutral third party can play the “mom” and restore peace.
-A geriatric care manager is a terrific resource for any family managing a parent’s care, especially considering that the baby boomers facing these issues may have their own families to juggle as well.
-An experienced professional whom you all trust can make working through snags easier.
+A geriatric care manager is a terrific resource for any family managing a parent's care, especially since baby boomers facing these issues may also have their own families to juggle—an experienced professional whom you all trust can make navigating challenges easier.

 Recommended for you: